-The Company currently expects to receive approximately \$70 million of aggregate net cash proceeds from the Transaction, after taking into account amounts to be paid by the Company pursuant to a negotiated transaction services agreement between the Company and Buyer, receipt by the Company of approximately \$7.0 million in net working capital retained by the Company, and associated transaction fees and expenses, excluding the impact of the final settlement and determination of the closing working capital adjustment.
-The Company currently expects that the net working capital retained by the Company will be settled in 2019 once certain legacy projects are completed and the project close-out process has been completed.
-Through June 30, 2019, approximately \$1.5 million has been collected related to these legacy projects.
-The Company incurred approximately \$2.7 million of transaction related costs, which was reflected in the loss from discontinued operations in the periods incurred.
-The Company currently expects to recognize a net break-even on the sale of the PSS business once the aggregate net proceeds described above have been collected, excluding the impact of the final settlement and determination of the closing net working capital adjustment.
+To date, the Company has collected approximately \$5.6 million of the retained net working capital.
+The Company currently expects that the remaining net working capital retained by the Company will be collected during 2020 once certain legacy projects are completed and the project close-out process has been completed.
+The Company currently expects to recognize a net approximate break-even on the sale of the PSS business once the aggregate net proceeds described above have been collected, excluding the impact of the final settlement and determination of the closing net working capital adjustment.
 Any changes or adjustments to the expected net proceeds will be reflected in future periods.